top of page

 Anticipated Policy Changes

-The re-election of Donald J. Trump could precipitate policy changes that directly impact higher education, including the possibility - however remote - of the dismantling of the Department of Education, which manages student loans and educational grants.
-Project 2025, backed by the Heritage Foundation, aims to transfer responsibilities to other governmental departments, fundamentally altering financial aid delivery and oversight.
-Additionally, the Trump Administration may take regulatory or administrative action on issues ranging from the participation of trans athletes in sports to deportations that impact students and faculty.
+The re-election of Donald J. Trump could precipitate policy changes that directly impact higher education, including the possibility - however remote - of dismantling the Department of Education, which manages student loans and educational grants.

 Conducting a Political Vulnerability Audit